Skip to main content

 • Mid-size to enterprise data teams that need contracts to matter, not just be paperwork.

 • Public sector + sovereignty-critical buyers that can’t put governance on a US-vendor SaaS.
+Classification, audit, and the migration verb set are designed for regulated Swedish and European public-sector needs.

 Talk to Kiri